UCF-ELLE/ELLE-Website-API/README.md

 ## Notes
   - Table `group_user` doesn't have a primary key, when would you *ever* need a user in a group to be a student, ta ***and*** a prof?
 I don't work on the other projects and don't have the ability to test if it breaks anything, but worth noting, but this is annoying to work around potentially.

+## TWT Notes:
+  - `tito_module` overlaps `ucf2` with existing professor's for their classes, causing duplicate (?) classes to be created
+    - >Solution: Have only 1 class with all modules? therefore update the migrate script + triggers and stuff

 ## TODO:
   - Sanitize SQL queries & text
   - On STUDENT registering to a class